apecloud/kubeblocks/docs/user_docs/kubeblocks-for-redis/cluster-management/create-and-connect-a-redis-cluster.md

 <TabItem value="kubectl" label="kubectl" default>

 KubeBlocks implements a `Cluster` CRD to define a cluster.
-Here is an example of creating a Standalone.
+Here is an example of creating a Replication Cluster.

 ```yaml
 cat <<EOF | kubectl apply -f -